Alligator/agdq-tracker/README.md

 , which used the google charts API instead of d3.

-`misc/gdq-announce.py` a very simple python script that looks at the json output from the tracker and posts a mesasgeto a discord webhook when a new game is coming up. i point at a gdq specific channel on a discord server so you can always see what's on now and what's up next.
+`misc/gdq-announce.py` a very simple python script that looks at the json output from the tracker and posts a message to a discord webhook when a new game is coming up. i point it at a gdq specific channel on a discord server so people can always see what's on now and what's up next.